xayanide/heldrapidclicker/README.md

 **Closing the script**

-To close the script completely.
-Navigate to your system's taskbar, find and right-click its system tray icon and left-click on `Exit`
+To close the script completely, navigate to your system's taskbar, find and right-click its system tray icon and left-click on `Exit`

 ## Contributing
 Anything meaningful would be great!
 Make sure the checks are passing, and there are no reasons to deny your pull request.